lukechampine/flagg/README.md

 `flagg` is a tiny package that makes it easier to build CLI apps that use subcommands.
-I built it because the stdlib `flag` package is too low-level, but popular alternatives like `spf13/cobra` are full-fledged frameworks with too many bells and whistles for my liking.
+I built it because the stdlib `flag` package is too low-level, but popular alternatives like `spf13/cobra` are full-fledged frameworks with too many bells and whistles for my liking. `flagg` is 67 lines of code and imports only stdlib packages.

 `flagg` is designed around the stdlib `*flag.FlagSet` type.
-Simply put, it is a utility for constructing a hierarchy of `*flag.FlagSet`-based commands, parsing them, and identifying which command was selected.

-**NOTE: `flagg` requires Go 1.10, which added new methods to the flag.FlagSet type.**
+You represent each subcommand in your app with a `*flag.FlagSet`, and arrange them into a hierarchy with `flagg.Tree`.
+Then just call `flagg.Parse` to parse the subcommand selected by `os.Args`.

 ## Example